usc-isi-i2/kgtk/docs/export/generate_wikidata_triples.md

 - `-sid --use-id {bool}`: if set to yes, the id in the edge will be used as statement id when creating statement or truthy statement.
 Default to **no**.
 - `-log --log-path {str}`: set the path of the log file.
 Default to **warning.log**.
 - `-pd --property-declaration-in-file {bool}`: wehther read properties in the kgtk file.
 If set to yes, use `cat input.tsv input.tsv` to pipe the input file twice.
 Default to **no**.
+- `-i --input-file {str}`: if this argument is set, kgtk will read from the input file rather than default standard input.
+If `pd` is also set to `yes`, the file will be loopped twice.
+- `-prefix --prefix-file {path}` a path to the prefix kgtk file that contains the mapping information.

 ### Shared Options